 . . .
 In the last two or three hundred years orthodox opinion has judged Richard more harshly.
 'He was certainly one of the worst rulers England has ever had.'
 That certainty was based on a consensus among the best and most influential historians which goes back at least as far as David Hume and Edward Gibbon.
 (Richard I, by John Gillingham, page 1.)

 Clip of "Richard the Lionheart," from the BBC's series "Heroes and Villains."
 Online, courtesy BBC's Channel at YouTube.
 Copyright, BBC, all rights reserved.
-Clip provided here as fair use for educational purposes.
+Clip provided here as fair use for educational purposes and to aquaint new viewers with the program.